 Not necessarily popular with cats, it does provide a temporary respite from the heat.
 Soak a medium-sized towel with water until it is saturated.
 Drape it around your cat, then squeeze out the towel’s water onto the cat, and rub a bit so that the water reaches the skin.
 The towel method is less traumatic than a bath, and quicker and easier to administer.

-With each heat wave, your cat's body is likely to shed mountains of fur.
-This is prime hairball season, so take care to groom your cat daily with the FURminator® or other deshedding tool.
+With each heat wave, your cat’s body is likely to shed mountains of fur.
+This is prime hairball season, so take care to groom your cat daily with a deshedding tool.
 There have been cases where hairballs the size of baseballs were removed from the stomachs of cats, and most of these cases are preventable with regular grooming.